Get to know in depth one of the most serious approach and appearance models to the bracket LGA1200 Intel's newsletter

 Of course you can't talk about an advanced motherboard nowadays without talking about its electrical systems.
 Depending on its price and location among the other motherboards on the market, the MEG Z490 ACE contains the most advanced electrical system available for motherboards in this bracket, with a completely absurd and overpriced array of 16-phase design for TDA21490 processing cores with 90A current capacity each, The power supply of this system to 1,440 A only for the processor cores.
 In addition, MSI increased doing and positioning my body Cooling Pretty massive.

-A step I have to admit that a little strange, and the power of marketing might outweigh the power of engineering in it, is the placement of a small fan, specifically in a specific area of the heat sink.
-The ACE's power supply system is so massive that just for the head - even if the i9 10900K's actual power is increased 3 times, it can handle it effortlessly and without any design changes, even without this small fan.
-I know it only lights up at a specific temperature, but with a design that can handle up to 125 ° C, the stabilizers never have to work hard.
-Those who really want it can easily disassemble the fan.
+A step I must admit is a bit odd, and possibly the power of marketing outweighs the power of engineering in it, is the placement of a small fan, specific to a particular area in the heat sinks.
+The power supply system that the ACE has is so massive that just to clear the head - even if the actual power consumption of the i9 10900K is tripled, it will be able to handle it without a problem and without any change in design, even without this small fan.
+I know it only lights up at a specific temperature, but with a design that can handle up to 3 degrees Celsius, the stabilizers never have to work hard.
+Those who really crave it can easily disassemble the fan.

 If there is one image that depicts the top edge of the Z490 boards, this is probably that image.
 Sometimes for justifiable reasons And sometimes a little less, the various motherboard manufacturers have become obsessed with the power supply and design systems of the processor.
 Due to the increasing power consumption of Processors, A feature that usually details were in the background and not of interest to the public occupies the center stage.
 If in the distant past we would choose Motherboard For overclocking given its ability to reach a high base frequency (the Front Side Bus era, remember?), In recent years the emphasis has been on the quality of electrical systems whose aim is to provide as clean and stable a current as possible to the resident.

-The one in the MEG Z490 ACE aligns with the other flagships when it uses the ISL69269 controller to control 8 channels that pass through 16-phase PWM splitters, and from there to coils, receivers and the processor's bracket.
-There are also steps to visit the IO in the processor and the graphics core separately, but due to their minimal power consumption and inability to make them consume more electricity for improvement Performence, They get single stages and a significantly cheaper type.
+The one in MEG Z490 ACE aligns with the other flagships as it uses the ISL69269 controller to control 8 channels that pass through PWM splitters to 16 phases, and from there to the coils, capacitors and the CPU socket.
+There are also steps to control the IO in the processor and the graphics core separately, but due to their minimal power consumption and inability to make them consume more power in favor of performance improvement, they get single steps and a significantly cheaper type.

 Personally, I can understand the marketing pressure to put this monstrous 1,440A system.
 Admittedly, these are very expensive components and I think in general that motherboard manufacturers need a little time to relax.
 Specifically, if we were to get a 12-phase 60A system here, which is half the electrical current capacity, but still 2.5 times the 10900K ever asked for under Cooling Air or water, it would make me happy as long as the budget was saved for interfaces and stability.
 If such a system was used, but we would have Thunderbolt 3 alongside maybe interfaces Network More advanced or maybe even an external sound card - the value of the product would have improved significantly.